-When it came to his conservative economical views he stated, "We...declared our independence 200 years ago, and we are not about to lose it now to paper shufflers and computers."
-Unfortunately, people were looking for short answers, especially the Democratic Congress who heavily opposed his plans and the results did not quickly come.
+When it came to his conservative economic views, he stated, "We...declared our independence 200 years ago, and we are not about to lose it now to paper shufflers and computers."
+Unfortunately, people were looking for short answers, especially the Democratic Congress, who heavily opposed his plans, and the results did not quickly come.

 He also felt that inflation needed to be tackled.
 When the recession became worse, he focused more on stimulating the economy while also attacking inflation by vetoing many non-military bills that would have furthered the budgetary deficit.
 He ended up vetoing 39 measures in 14 months.
 Most of these were sustained.

-Ford continued his good reputation throughout the rest of his life and died in 2006, the day after Christmas in his home in California.
+Ford continued his excellent reputation throughout the rest of his life and died in 2006, the day after Christmas in his home in California.

 - He was voted the most valuable player for the University of Michigan's football team and could have gone onto the NFL to be on both the Detroit Lion's or the Green Bay Packer's.
 He turned them down to be a coach for Yale's football team.

 - He was neither elected to become President or Vice-President.
-Since he was appointed by Nixon for Vice President after Nixon's original Vice-President had resigned due to being caught with Tax Evasion, then was appointed President, after Nixon resigned himself.
+Since Nixon appointed him for Vice President after Nixon's original Vice-President had resigned due to being caught with Tax Evasion, then was appointed President, after Nixon resigned himself.

 - There were two different assassination attempts on his life in 1975, both while in California, both by women.
-One was done by Lynette “Squeaky” Fromme (a former follower of Charles Manson) and the other by a radical activist Sara Jane Moore.
+Lynette “Squeaky” Fromme (a former follower of Charles Manson) attempted the first time and the other by a radical activist Sara Jane Moore.
 Both received life in prison, although Moore was released on parole in 2009.